cpmpercussion/myo-to-osc/README.md

 ## Dongle device name

-This program requires the Myo's included USB Bluetooth LE dongle which provides a simple serial interface for connecting to the Myo.
+To use the library, you might need to know the name of the device corresponding to the Myo dongle.
+The programs will attempt to detect it automatically, but if that doesn't work, here's how to find it out manually:

-The `BT` class should be able to find the serial port of the dongle automatically, if it doesn't try unplugging and plugging it back in or specifying the address manually.
-You can start the Myo class with the adapter's device name as an argument if you want to be sure.
+- Linux: Run the command `ls /dev/ttyACM*`.
+One of the names it prints (there will probably only be one) is the device.
+Try them each if there are multiple, or unplug the dongle and see which one disappears if you run the command again.
+If you get a permissions error, running `sudo usermod -aG dialout

-### Pose / Arm Classification
+  $USER` will probably fix it.

-This library can use the Myo's onboard pose and arm recognition.
-You have to turn this feature on using the `set_mode` function of the Myo class. e.g.,
+- Windows: Open Device Manager (run `devmgmt.msc`) and look under "Ports (COM & LPT)".
+Find a device whose name includes "Bluegiga".
+The name you need is in parentheses at the end of the line (it will be "COM" followed by a number).

-    m.set_mode(EMG_Mode.send_emg.value, IMU_Mode.send_data.value, Classifier_Mode.enabled.value)
+- MacOS: Same as Linux, replacing `ttyACM` with `tty.usb`.

-Then perform the sync gesture as described by [Myo Support](https://support.getmyo.com/hc/en-us/articles/200755509-How-to-perform-the-sync-gesture):
+### Perform the sync gesture as described by [Myo Support](https://support.getmyo.com/hc/en-us/articles/200755509-How-to-perform-the-sync-gesture):

 > Make sure you're wearing Myo with the USB port facing your wrist.
 Gently flex
 > your wrist away from your body.
 Myo will begin to vibrate when it recognizes